 How do I know if and when I’m eligible for a booster shot?

 Discuss with your provider to see if you’re eligible for a booster shot.

 How does the vaccine work?

 Vaccines give instructions to the cells that work for your immune system.
 This teaches the immune system how to look out for, react and fight off the virus.

 It will take a few weeks for your immune system to learn how to fight off the virus and commit the process to memory.
 During that process, because the immune system is working to practice a response to a virus, sometimes people experience things like a fever, fatigue, or other body aches.

 Will I have to come back for a second dose of the vaccine?

-Approximately two weeks.
+Approximately two days.